Exponential Moving Average Formula (Table of Contents)

 Solution:

-In the above example, we have calculated the absolute change trend and moving average of two, three and four periods by taking the average using those periods.
-To calculate the exponential average using the smoothing method, we have considered the alpha to be 0.6, 0.7 and 0.8.
+In the above example, we have calculated the absolute change trend and moving average of two, three, and four periods by taking the average using those periods.
+To calculate the exponential average using the smoothing method, we have considered the alpha to be 0.6, 0.7, and 0.8.
 Using these as weights, we have calculated the average.

 - Step 1: Calculate the moving average for two periods in March – SUM({12,15})/2

-- Step 2: Calculate exponential moving average for March- 0.6*15+(1-0.6)*12
+- Step 2: Calculate the exponential moving average for March- 0.6*15+(1-0.6)*12

 Exponential Moving Average Formula – Example #3

-Below are the years and the factory sales of a firm A. Let us calculate the ESV using 0.25 and 0.50 weights and plot a graph to understand these trends.
+Below are the years and the factory sales of firm A. Let us calculate the ESV using 0.25 and 0.50 weights and plot a graph to understand these trends.

 Solution:

-MA for three years is calculated by using the average function in excel; similarly, MA for seven-year is calculated.
+MA for three years is calculated by using the average function in Excel; similarly, MA for seven-year is calculated.
 The exponential moving average for (W = .25) is calculated by giving 0.25 weight to the sales and 0.75 to the value obtained by the exponential average.
-While ESV at 0.5 gives equal weight to both the sales and the value obtained by exponential average.
+While ESV at 0.5 gives equal weight to both the sales and the value obtained by the exponential average.

-Calculating Moving Average 3years for the year 1971.
+Calculating Moving Average 3 years for the year 1971.

 Similarly, calculate for all the years.